A Survey of the Evolution of Language Model-Based Dialogue Systems: Data, Task and Models: Introduction

-However, the revolutionary progress in \textbf{Language Models (LMs)} has sparked a transformative evolution in dialogue systems, reshaping their very foundation.
-The core objective of LMs is to predict word sequence probabilities has brought about a profound impact on dialogue systems \citep{tran-etal-2017-neural,gpt}, empowering them to learn world knowledge from the pre-training corpus \citep{petroni2019language} and generate more contextually relevant and helpful responses \citep{zhang-etal-2020-dialogpt}.
-Concurrently, each milestone in LM development has acted as a catalyst for transformative changes in dialogue systems, playing a pivotal role in their rapid evolution and ongoing trends, especially the appearance of latest large language models (LLMs), such as ChatGPT.
-Rather than dwelling on the development of language models, our focus lies in the enthralling journey of dialogue systems undergoing this transformative process, which can be divided into four major development stages corresponding to the four stages of LM \cite{zhao2023survey} as shown in Figure~\ref{fig:evolution_ds}:
+\textit{Model.} The revolutionary advancements in language models (LMs) have catalyzed a transformative evolution in numerous natural language tasks, including dialogue systems, reshaping their very foundation.
+The core objective of LMs is to predict word sequence probabilities has brought about a profound impact on dialogue systems~\citep{tran-etal-2017-neural,gpt}, empowering them to learn world knowledge from the pre-training corpus \citep{petroni2019language} and generate more contextually relevant and helpful responses \citep{zhang-etal-2020-dialogpt}.
+Concurrently, each milestone in LM development brings paradigm shift in dialogue systems, playing a pivotal role in their rapid evolution and ongoing trends, especially the appearance of latest large language models (LLMs), such as ChatGPT.

+Rather than focusing solely on the development of dialogue systems from a data perspective or the advancement of language models from a model perspective, as previous surveys have done \citep{survey_ds, systematic_survey}, we emphasize the dynamic interaction between data and models.
+This survey highlights the fascinating evolution of dialogue systems through this transformative interplay, showcasing a clear path from traditional rule-based dialogue system towards current dominated LLM-based dialogue systems.
+This whole progression can be categorized into four major stages, corresponding to the four developmental phases of language models as illustrated in Figure~\ref{fig:evolution_ds}.